 The pros of detox using Suboxone include:

-- It is an effective treatment for opioid addiction and has a close to 100 percent success rate.
+- It’s an effective treatment for opioid addiction and has a close to 100 percent success rate.

-- It can suppress withdrawal symptoms in as little as four to six hours.
+- Suboxone can suppress withdrawal symptoms in as little as four to six hours.

 - It has a very low risk of being abused because it does not give the patients the same kind of good feeling of relaxation that other opiate drugs do.

-- It does not cause any long-term damage to the patient’s internal organs.
+- And it does not cause any long-term damage to the patient’s internal organs.